-In 2016 and 2017, the Group entered into a series of subsequent agreements with Kreos related to its loan facilities and share purchase warrants some of which involved a substantial modification of the then outstanding financial liabilities, i.e. to the derecognition of the related liability and the recognition of the modified liability at its fair value with a related gain or loss being recognized in the income statement, and some did not.
-One of these agreements involved the conversion of an amount of \in 0.8 million into shares (refer to Note 10).
-In addition, the Group obtained a commitment from Kreos of its remaining venture loan to not request the redemption of and interest payments on its outstanding debt in the amount of \in 0.8 million in cash until September 2018.
-The Company has the right to convert the remaining amount into shares subject to specified financing conditions.
-Further, Kreos has agreed, subject to certain conditions that it will convert up to the total amount of \in 0.8 million debt into equity until September 2018, if not converted before.
+In prior years, the Group entered into a series of subsequent agreements with Kreos related to its loan facilities and share purchase warrants some of which involved a substantial modification of the then outstanding financial liabilities, i.e. the derecognition of the related liability and the recognition of the modified liability at its fair value with a related gain or loss being recognized in the income statement, and some did not.
+One of these agreements involved the conversion of an amount of € 0.8 million into shares in 2017.

+In July 2018, the Group amended the existing agreements with Kreos extending from 30 September 2018 until 30 June 2019 the time during which Kreos is not permitted to request the redemption of and interest payment on its outstanding debt, and during which qualifying equity raises will result in conversion of the remaining debt to ordinary shares of the Company.